Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Switch to a Different UK Server

-If the reason your VPN isn’t working is because Channel 4 has blocked one your VPN’s British IP addresses, then connecting to a different UK server may fix the problem.
+If the reason your VPN isn’t working is because Channel 4 has blocked that British IP address, then connecting to a different UK server may fix the problem.

 Check for IP or DNS Leaks